 If, in a 3 year period you accumulate 12 points or more on your driving licence you will usually be subject to a driving ban lasting a minimum of 6 months under the “totting up” provisions.
 The 3 year period relates to the period when the offences were committed not when the points are awarded.

 If there are mitigating factors the court has discretion not to impose a ban if you are likely to suffer excessive hardship.
 Such circumstances would be, for example, where you would be at risk of losing your job or if you have a disability and you depend upon your car to maintain mobility.

-We will be able to assist you by advising you whether there are any mitigating factors which may persuade the Magistrates not to impose a ban or to keep any period of disqualification to a minimum.
+We will be able to assist you by advising you whether any mitigating factors may persuade the Magistrates not to impose a ban or to keep any period of disqualification to a minimum.
 We can also arrange for you to be represented at any court hearings to make representations for you.
 You are more likely to have a successful outcome if the facts are clearly and persuasively presented by an experienced advocate at a hearing.